 - Exploit hardware RAS—Enhance your system reliability and reduce service costs by exploiting the RAS feature of your hardware platform in ways only SUSE Linux Enterprise Server 12 can.
-SUSE Linux Enterprise Server 12 works with IBM POWER8, which offers RAS features like inventory collection (VPD), platform error reporting and handling, and responding to Emergency Power Off Warning (EPOW) events.
+SUSE Linux Enterprise Server 12 works with the IBM POWER8 and POWER9 processors, which offer RAS features like inventory collection (VPD), platform error reporting and handling, and responding to Emergency Power Off Warning (EPOW) events.
 The basic POWER platform-related tools and packages like ppc64-diag, servicelog and lsvpd are included in SUSE Linux Enterprise Server 12 to provide faster resolution.

 - Security standards compliance—Security impacts uptime.
 SUSE Linux Enterprise Server includes security features and functions to help to ward off malicious attacks and the shutdowns they cause.
 SUSE Linux Enterprise Server 12 is prepared for an upcoming Common Criteria Certification, and multiple security modules have been submitted to the National Institute for Standards and Technology (NIST) for a FIPS 140-2 validation.
 Among those modules are OpenSSL, OpenSSH client and server, Strongswan (IPSec-based VPNs) and the Kernel Crypto API.
 See the NIST list of modules in review.